mikeizbicki/ifcxt/README.md

 # IfCxt

-This package introduces the `ifCxt` function.
+This package introduces the function:
-It has the following type signature:
 ```
 ifCxt :: IfCxt cxt => proxy cxt -> (cxt => a) -> a -> a
 ```
 This function acts like an `if` statement where the `proxy cxt` parameter is the condition.
-`cxt` has kind `Constraint`.
 If the type checker can satisfy the `cxt` constraint, then the second argument `cxt => a` is returned;
 otherwise, the third argument `a` is returned.

-Before seeing more details about how this works, let's look at three examples on why you might want this functionality.
+Before seeing more details about how `ifCxt` is implemented, let's look at three examples of how to use it.

 ### Example 1: show every type